aleimba/bac-genomics-scripts/tbl2tab/README.md

 * (hypo_putative_genes.txt)

-Created in mode **tab2tbl**, indicates if CDSs are annotated as 'hypothetical/putative protein' but still have a gene name
+Created in mode **tab2tbl**, indicates if CDSs are annotated as 'hypothetical/putative/predicted protein' but still have a gene name

 ## Run environment

 The Perl script runs under Windows and UNIX flavors.

-## Author/contact
+## Author - contact

 Andreas Leimbach (aleimba[at]gmx[dot]de; Microbial Genome Plasticity, Institute of Hygiene, University of Muenster)

 ## Changelog

+* v0.2 (29.10.2014)
+    * fixed bug: message which file was created was mixed up
+    * *hypo_putative_genes.txt* includes now also 'predicted protein' annotations
+    * additions and syntax changes to POD and README.md
 * v0.1 (24.06.2014)